Christchurch railway station, New Zealand

 Christchurch railway station is in the Canterbury region of New Zealand's South Island.
 It is on the Main North Line at Addington junction, and is the only remaining passenger railway station in the city: suburban passenger trains were cancelled due to lack of demand in the 1970s.
-It is the terminus of the South Island's one remaining long-distance passenger train, the TranzAlpine.
+It is the terminus of the South Island's two remaining long-distance passenger trains, the Coastal Pacific to Picton and the TranzAlpine to Greymouth. and the Southerner to Dunedin.

 The current station is the third to serve Christchurch.
 The two earlier stations were adjacent to each other on Moorhouse Avenue, a short distance to the east on the Main South Line, closer to the city centre.